Perhaps you've read about how to make simple paper kites from single sheets of

 With both hands, pinch a small width of the crease and fold it back towards you.
 After sharpening the new crease, it should look like the photo.

-Fold the paper and line up 2 corners as shown.
+Fold the paper and line up two corners as shown.

-Do this 8 times on both flaps to weaken the fold-line, then carefully tear them off.
+Do this eight times on both flaps to weaken the fold line, then carefully tear them off.